casey-turner/playlist-generator/readme.md

 - Step 1: connect to your Spotify account
 - Step 2: provide ChatGPT the genre of music for your playlist
-- Step 3: click a button to automatically create the new playlist in your account and add the suggested tracks to it.
+- Step 3: click a button to automatically create the new playlist in your Spotify account and add the suggested tracks to it.

 This is a proof of concept, to see if it was possible, what issues I encountered with ChatGPT, to build something (basic) of my own with React and Express etc.